Explore K-12 Reports and Dashboards

 Customize colors in your dashboard by choosing a light or dark theme and one of 14 color palettes.
 Themes and color palettes help you organize and curate data in your dashboard.
 For example, highlight a set of summary metrics by giving them a dark theme and setting them against a light-themed dashboard.
 This feature is new in Lightning Experience.

 b.
 From Dashboard Palette, choose one of 14 color palettes.
-Wildflowers is the default color palette.
+Aurora is the default color palette.
 If you need an accessible color palette, choose Mineral.

 c.
 Click Save.